Betaine is a metabolite of choline, and is also known as

 Betaine Hydrochloride

-versus Betaine
+versus TMG

-At this time we believe betaine and TMG are the same thing.
+I am not sure but I think betaine and TMG are the same thing.
 Betaine

-betaine with hydrochloric acid, but there could be confusion in the
+does not include this benefit.
+Betaine hydrochloride is betaine with hydrochloric acid, but there could be confusion in the

 marketplace with some companies confusing betaine hcl for TMG.
 For

-Betaine hydrochloric acid is sold as a digestive aid
+Betaine hydrochloric acid is sold as a digestive aid supplement and

 to providing hydrochloric acid to aid digestion, also has similar effects